 Then run the command:

 These two files are sufficient for an illustrative example, but they do not form a project that can be used in production.
-We will improve the project in the next sections.
+We will improve the project in the next sections based on software engineering best practices.

 Python Perfect Project + FastAPI